lionelz/networking-bambuk/doc/source/requierements.rst

  - a specific neutron agent implementation dedicated for the hybrid cloud (**bambuk agent***): L2, Distributed L3 and may include other local services like DHCP/METADATA (G1, G2, G3, G4)
  - Add a simple RPC communication between Neutron Server and the Hyper VM (S1, G1, G4)
  - ML2 mechanism driver to communicate to the bambuk agent for the L2 Hyper VM connectivity
- - l2 population call back implementation for
+ - l2 population call back implementation for vxlan termination updates

 .. image:: https://raw.githubusercontent.com/lionelz/networking-bambuk/master/doc/source/img/components.png